Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Experiments

 \textbf{Latent damping.} We compare the performance of the dissipative \ac{rohnn} against \emph{(1)} a conservative \ac{rohnn}, where the dissipation forces $\bmtau_{\text{d}}$ are not learned but provided as ground truth in the external input $\bmtau\! =\! \bmtau_{\text{c}}+ \bmtau_{\text{d}}$, and \emph{(2)} a dissipative \ac{rohnn} where the dissipation matrix is parametrized via Cholesky decomposition.
 Note that the mass-inertia matrix is parametrized via \ac{spd} networks in all cases.
-Table~\ref{tab:cloth:long_traj_rel_errors_different_damping_architectures} shows that both dissipative \acp{rohnn} successfully learn the dissipation forces, achieving similar prediction errors as the conservative \ac{rohnn}.
+Table~\ref{tab:cloth:long_traj_rel_errors_different_damping_architectures} shows that both dissipative \acp{rohnn} successfully learn the dissipation forces, achieving similar prediction errors as the conservative \ac{rohnn} (see also Fig.~\ref{fig:cloth:fulltraj_10d_arch_abl_median} in App.~\ref{appendix3:experiments_cloth}).
 The geometric \ac{hnn} slightly outperforms its Cholesky counterpart, showing the importance of considering geometry.
 However, the effect is less pronounced as when learning the inverse mass-inertia matrix, which we attribute to the reduced influence of damping compared to inertia in the overall dynamics.
+Table~\ref{tab:cloth:long_traj_rel_errors_different_damping_architectures} reports additional results for a non-symplectic \ac{ae} combined with a geometric latent \ac{hnn}, and a symplectic \ac{ae} combined with a black-box latent \ac{hnn}.
+Both variants operate in a $d=10$-dimensional latent space and receive damping forces as ground truth values.
+Both variants are significantly outperformed by the \acp{rohnn}, indicating that preserving symplectic structure in both the latent representation and dynamic model contribute to accurate long-horizon prediction.
+As the dissipative dynamics do not preserve the symplectic structure, we compare the Strang symplectic integrator, which assumes a symplectic structure, against a non-symplectic Runge-Kutta integrator of order $4$.
+Fig.~\ref{fig:cloth:symplectic_architecture_ablation} in App.~\ref{appendix3:experiments_cloth} shows that, despite the dissipative structure, the Strang symplectic integrator outperforms the Runge-Kutta one.
+We hypothesize that this is due to the fact that the evolution of this dissipative system is mostly governed by its Hamiltonian function, especially over the short timesteps taken by the integrators.